jkenix/jkenix.github.io/README.md

-# 🙌 Jkenix's web development project catalog. 🙌
+# 🙌 Jkenix's projects catalog of web development. 🙌

 ⚡ Collected here are projects that were developed during my first year of web development training. ⚡